 Most women living with asthma are conscious of the seasons and specific allergies that might trigger their symptoms.
 They should be aware of their menstrual cycles, as well.
 Shifting hormone levels can impact the state of their airways.
 So can pregnancy and menopause, when hormones and other factors may affect asthma symptoms.

-Menstrual Cycles: A woman’s hormone levels change dramatically over the course of her menstrual cycle -- whether it’s regular, or irregular.
-The trouble spot, however, may be right before her period starts, when estrogen levels are at a cycle low.
+Menstrual Cycles: Women’s hormone levels change dramatically over the course of their menstrual cycle -- whether it’s regular, or irregular.
+The trouble spot, however, may be right before their period starts, when estrogen levels are at a cycle low.

 “Most hospitalizations for asthma in women occur around the peri-menstrual stage of the menstrual cycle -- right before a woman’s period begins,” says Maeve O’Connor, MD, an allergist and immunologist in Charlotte, N.C.
 “This is when estrogen levels drop down to almost zero.”